 How to choose the best weight gainer for you

-A few things to check before you buy your first (next?) bag of weight gainer: if you are lactose intolerant, you might want to go for the vegan varieties, they are least likely to contain lactose, although always read the label before you buy.
+A few things to check before you buy your first (next?) bag of weight gainer: if you are lactose intolerant, you might want to go for the vegan varieties; they are least likely to contain lactose, although always read the label before you buy.
 It is also beneficial to check what other supplements have been included in the mix, apart from oats and protein.

 Which mass gainer is best for weight gain?

-The mass gainer is best for weight gain right now is Naked Nutrition's Naked Mass.
-It's not only super healthy but each mega serving contains huge amounts of calories and carbs, making it at least a little bit easier to put on weight for people who can't stomach another portion of chicken and rice.
+The mass gainer that is best for weight gain right now is Naked Nutrition's Naked Mass.
+It's not only super healthy, but each mega serving contains huge amounts of calories and carbs, making it at least a little bit easier to put on weight for people who can't stomach another portion of chicken and rice.
 Adding just one serving of Naked Mass can add as much as 1,250 calories to your diet per day.
 Now that's adding mass like a pro.

 How to use weight gainers

-Once you got into the habit of logging, you can set goals for your daily intake: let's say you want to cover your daily energy needs from 65% carbs, 25% protein and 20% fats.
+Once you get into the habit of logging, you can set goals for your daily intake: let's say you want to cover your daily energy needs from 65% carbs, 25% protein and 20% fats.
 The app will tell you how many grams of carbs, protein and fat does this translate to.